Accessing coastal visitor flow, public infrastructure and environmental pressures

 Gathered data is also visualised in an interactive map here.

-All Reports as well as results from previous assessment can be found here
+All Reports as well as results from previous assessment can be found here.

 Prepared by Margarita Vološina (Ministry of Environmental Protection and Regional Development of Latvia) /July 2020/